PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

         .. tab-item:: Terminal config style

             We use ``train_policy.py`` as the entrance file.
 You can train the agent with PPO simply using ``train_policy.py``, with arguments about PPO and environments does the training.
-            For example, to run PPO in SafetyPointGoal1-v0 , with 4 cpu cores and seed 0, you can use the following command:
+            For example, to run PPO in SafetyPointGoal1-v0 , with 1 torch thread and seed 0, you can use the following command:

             .. code-block:: bash
                 :linenos: